juvuorin/haskell-ERP/README.md

 The SW cannot be run as such as there is a great deal of configuration information missing relating to the services accessed.
 Also, for creating reports the SW relies on a nodejs based piece of code for creating pdf-reports.

-I have used this SW in teaching Haskell and type safe programming in general since 2022.
-Not that this should not be used for production.
-There is, for example, something to the security of this SW which is still very much work in progress.
+I have used this software for teaching Haskell and type safe programming in general since 2022.
+Note that this should not be used for production.
+There is, for example, something to the security of this which which is still very much work in progress.
 Can you figure out what it is, fork your own version and propose a solution?
 How about writing some tests for it?

 What is demonstrated and what you could learn while dealing with this piece of software?